Germany's Otto family sets up new shopping centre fund

-FRANKFURT Germany's Otto family are setting up a new 800 million euro (£666.05 million) fund to invest in shopping centres across Europe, Alexander Otto told German business daily Handelsblatt.
+FRANKFURT, March 11 Germany's Otto family are setting up a new 800 million euro ($1.1 billion) fund to invest in shopping centres across Europe, Alexander Otto told German business daily Handelsblatt.

 The Otto Group is one of Germany's best known retailers and posted sales of 11.8 billion euros for its 2012/13 business year.
-It says it is the world's second-largest internet retailer behind Amazon.com (AMZN.O).
+It says it is the world's second-largest internet retailer behind Amazon.com.

 Alexander Otto is the youngest son of founder Werner Otto, who died in 2011 at the age of 102.
 He manages ECE, which runs 195 shopping centres in 17 countries.